Anxiety Therapy for Women in Austin, Brownsville and Online Across the State of Texas

 Plain-Language Summary

-I provide private-pay in-person therapy in Austin (Northwest Hills) and Brownsville, plus online therapy statewide across Texas, for adult women (primarily 30s, 40s, 50s+) experiencing anxiety, overthinking, overwhelm, anxiety-driven perfectionism, people-pleasing, and procrastination/avoidance — including perimenopause/menopause anxiety (subset of anxiety work).
-I coordinate with psychiatry and women’s health providers when medical support is part of treatment.
+I provide in-person therapy in Brownsville, online therapy for women in Austin, Brownsville, and statewide across Texas, and in-person therapy intensives in Austin, Brownsville, and on South Padre Island, for adult women (primarily 30s, 40s, 50s+) experiencing anxiety, overthinking, overwhelm, anxiety-driven perfectionism, people-pleasing, and procrastination/avoidance.
+I coordinate with psychiatry and women's health providers when medical support is part of treatment.
 Online clients must be physically located in Texas at the time of session.

 Clear Next Step